-MA 250 LABORATORY PROCEDURES I covers the collection and preparation of laboratory specimens.
-It includes information about the laboratory setting, including CLIA.
-Routine laboratory testing in the areas of hematology and blood chemistry will be performed on specimens collected in class by the venipuncture or skin puncture methods.
-2 credits.
+MA 250 LABORATORY PROCEDURES 1 is designed to instruct in the collection and preparation of laboratory specimens.
+It covers information about the laboratory setting, including CLIA.
+Routine laboratory testing in the areas of hematology and blood chemistry will be performed on blood specimens collected in class by the venipuncture or skin puncture methods.
+2 credit hours.